Citus 11.1 is out! Now you can shard Postgres without interruption. Read all about it in Marco’s 11.1 blog. 💥

 Now, we’re going to create a view on the campaigns data.
 This view hides the monthly budget column.
 We then grant read access to our analysts on this view.

 CREATE VIEW reporting.campaigns AS SELECT id, company_id, name, cost_model, created_at FROM campaigns; GRANT USAGE ON SCHEMA reporting TO analysts; GRANT SELECT ON ALL TABLES IN SCHEMA reporting TO analysts;

 Citus 7.5 adds many exciting features that makes scaling your SaaS / multi-tenant database easy.
 At the same time, many of you are using Citus as a real-time analytics database.
 In those workloads, you want to ingest large volumes of data and get immediate insights out of that data.

 Postgres has two extensions that allow you to get instant approximate results from the underlying data.
 HyperLogLog (HLL) provides fast count(distinct) approximations.
 TopN returns the top values in the database according to some criteria.
 When you wanted to parallelize computations with these extensions, you previously had to define an extra aggregate function in Citus.

 Now, you can directly use the aggregate functions in HLL and TopN.
 Citus 7.5 will automatically parallelize these computations across the machines in the cluster for you.

 We’re super excited to release Citus 7.5.
 We also love the amazing applications our customers are building on top of Citus.
-As always, Citus is available as open source, as enterprise software, and through our managed database as a service, Citus Cloud.
+Citus is available as open source, as enterprise software, and in the cloud as a managed database service.